-This Live-in Aide Addendum dated , is attached to and made a part of the Lease datedl by and between (Landle ord) and (Tenant(s)) for apartment number in Apartments is hereby amended with the addition of this Addendum.
-Unless terminated or modified as provided herein, this Addendum shall remain in force throughout the term of the Lease.
+This Live-in Aide Addendum dated , is attached to and made a part of the Lease dated by an d between (Land dlord) and (Tenant(s)) for apartment number in Apartments is hereby amended with the addition of of this A Addendum.
+Unless terminated or modified as provided herein, this Addendum sha all rem ain in force throughout the term of the Lease.

 DEFINITION OF LIVE-IN AIDE